Enable Touch Friendly Size Modes in Blazor

 NOTE

-You can change the font-size and font-family for all the components by overriding the CSS for e-control class as follows.
+You can customize the font size and font family for all components by overriding the CSS for the .e-control class:

 .e-control, [class^="e-"] *:not([class*="e-icon"]) {